-Breach Notification and Reporting Rules: Any unauthorized acquisition, access, use or disclosure of patient data may constitute a breach and result in serious consequences for Cleveland Clinic as well as for the responsible clinical trainee/research fellow.
-Breach notification and reporting rules were published by the U.S. Department of Health and Human Services (HHS) in 2009 and modified by the Omnibus Rule of 2013.
-These rules mandate notification to individuals, HHS and in some cases the media upon the discovery of a breach of unsecured PHI.
-In addition, there are mandatory state and international breach reporting laws that may apply.
-A breach of PHI due to lost or missing unencrypted laptops and portable media; unsecured data transmission (e.g., unencrypted e-mail, FTP); and use of unapproved cloud-based software or data sharing Apps without the appropriate contractual agreements in place, are some of the greatest compliance risks we face.
-Clinical trainees and research fellows are required to review and comply with the Data Classification and Protection Policy, the Encryption Standard Operating Procedure, and all other Cleveland Clinic Privacy and Information Security policies and procedures.
+Breach Notification and Reporting Rules: Any unauthorized acquisition, access, use or disclosure of patient data may constitute a breach and result in serious consequences for Cleveland Clinic as well as for the caregiver responsible..
+Breach Notification and Reporting Rules mandate notification to affected individuals, to the U.S. Department of Health and Human Services, and in some cases the media, upon discovery of a breach of unsecured PHI.
+A breach of PHI due to lost or missing unencrypted laptops and portable media; unsecured data transmission (e.g., unencrypted e-mail, FTP); and use of unapproved cloud-based software or data sharing Apps without the appropriate contractual agreements in place, are some of the greatest compliance risks we face, therefore, caregivers are required to review and comply with the Data Classification and Protection Policy, the Encryption Standard Operating Procedure, and all other Cleveland Clinic Privacy and Information Security policies and procedures